ben-roling/kite-examples/kite-examples-oozie/README.md

 * Copy persons.txt from src/main/resources to /user/cloudera directory in HDFS

+* Copy datasets.xml from src/main/resources to /user/cloudera/apps directory in HDFS

 ## Running
 * Run "mvn clean package -Pdeploy-example"
     * this will create the Person, PersonOutcomes, and PersonSummary base Datasets and deploy and start the associated